 If you are looking to do more then 1 rack of ribs at a time or if you would like grill space for something else, you can cook them standing up in a rib rack.
 You don't flip them if using a rib rack.

 Can I add BBQ sauce to my St Louis ribs?

-Yes you can, but we highly recommend waiting until just before flipping them or serving BBQ sauce with them at the table.
-If you add the BBQ sauce to your ribs too soon you run the risk of drying out the meat.
+Yes you can add BBQ sauce and it is delicious!
+We add it often to ribs, especially our baby back ribs.
+But we highly recommend waiting until just before flipping them or serving BBQ sauce with them at the table.
+If you add the BBQ sauce to your ribs at the beginning of cooking, you run the chance of drying out the meat.

 Sometimes we serve bowls of BBQ sauce on the table but here is how we cook ribs with sauce if we choose to cook them with it on:

-Cook for the 35 minutes, rub BBQ sauce over the top with a basting brush - we recommend silicone.
+Cook for the 35 minutes, rub BBQ sauce over the top with a basting brush - we recommend a silicone brush.
 Flip the ribs and cover the bone side with BBQ sauce.
 Cook for about 15 minutes and flip again for another 10 minutes.

 How do I add a smoke flavor to my ribs?

 You will use wood chips or pieces that come in a variety of choices.
 With St Louis style ribs we really like the apple wood chips, but you experiment and try different flavors!